 Karolina Jankos - Head of Operations

 A company’s most valuable assets aren’t the equipment, intellectual property or premises, but its employees.
-Human “assets” are what differentiate most business from its competitors, not the tangible and intangible ones.
+Human “assets” are what differentiate most businesses from its competitors, not the tangible and intangible ones.
 They are the most essential contributors towards profits and shareholder value.
 So, look after your team, especially now with these strange, uncertain times they will need your support more than ever.

-Don’t stick doing the same old things just because that’s how it’s always been done previously, or worse still because everyone else (your competitors) do it this way too.
+Don’t stick to doing the same old things just because that’s how it’s always been done previously, or worse still because everyone else (your competitors) do it this way too.
 Your business won’t grow to be the best out there if you do what everyone else does.
 Now is the best time to review your processes and USP to create and innovate the way you deliver your services.
 You won’t transform overnight, that takes time, but with perseverance you can break the mould and be different!